Breaking News January 2021: Airbnb to Update Extenuating Circumstances Policy

 How to easily compose this data for your listing

 If you want to easily access this data for your listing, in your Airbnb dashboard go to “Your Reservations,” scroll down to the bottom and select “View all reservation history.”
 Then click on the “Print this page” in the top right corner.
-Now use the “find” function (usually ctrl-F or command-F) and search for “accepted” to find your total number of reservations and “cancelled” for the total amount of cancellations.
+Now use the “find” function (usually ctrl-F or command-F) and search for “accepted” to find your total number of reservations and “canceled” for the total amount of cancellations.

-New cancellation policy is being tested in Italy
+New cancellation policy in Italy

 Airbnb is testing a change to their cancellation policies in Italy.
 The main changes are:

-=> host fees are increased for the moderate policy (4% instead of 3%) and strict (5% instead of 3%)
+- Host fees are increased for the moderate policy (4% instead of 3%) and strict (5% instead of 3%)

-=> a 100% refund now includes the Airbnb fees
+- 100% refund now includes the Airbnb fees

-=> changes in the cut-off time for moderate (from 5 to 7) and strict (from 7 to 30)
+- Changes in the cut-off time for moderate (from 5 to 7) and strict (from 7 to 30)

 The new policies are simplified in the sense that all policies now include a period of time where the guest can cancel without any financial loss.
 This is a game-changer.
 The security and peace of mind that this gives the booker will allow them to book with less hesitation.

-Clearly the new policies are more in favor of the guests and the initial reaction from Italian hosts isn't very positive, as could be expected.
+Clearly, the new policies are more in favor of the guests and the initial reaction from Italian hosts isn't very positive, as could be expected.